scallops-cloud/nodejs-basic-course/05-crud-rest-api/exercises/05-02-todo-create/README.md

    Todo API->>-Postman: Todo[1]
 ```

+## Challenge

+Prevent the client from creating a todo with an empty title and description.

 ## Data Model

 In this exercise, we will use the following data model located in `05-99-model/todo.mjs`.